Home » Indian Polity » Sarkaria Commission

 Sarkaria Commission, History, Objective, Feature & Recommendation

-The Indian government established the Sarkaria Commission in 1983 to look at a variety of concerns.
-The commission’s investigation into the relationship between the Centre and States was one of its main goals.
-R.S.
-Sarkaria served as the head of the Sarkaria Commission.
+In 1983, the Indian government set up the Sarkaria Commission to study various constitutional issues, focusing on the relationship between state and central governments.
+One main recommendation was to create an inter-state council, as mentioned in Article 263.
 The Sarkaria Commission is covered under the Indian Polity and Governance section of the UPSC Syllabus.
 Students can also go for UPSC Mock Test to get more accuracy in their preparation.

 Also Read: Amendment of the Constitution of India